kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Production of new bicarbonate by the proximal tubule

 #### Answer: B. Filtered load of bicarbonate - *FALSE* = D. H+ secretion by the distal tubule - TRUE
-- Persistent diarrhoea will result in metabolic acidosis (increase in the H+ concentration) as a result of the loss of bicarbonate-rich secretions from the pancreas and gallbladder.
-The response of the body to an increase in the H+ concentration involves several processes.
-The first and most readily available process is extracellular buffering.
-The most readily measured extracellular buffer is carbonic acid (H2CO3).
-This buffer is considered an open buffering system because compensatory mechanisms in respiratory carbon dioxide (CO2) (increase or decrease in ventilation) and renal HCO3– (increase or decrease in kidney reclamation of HCO3–) serve to maintain equilibrium.
-Metabolic acidosis most commonly stimulates the central and peripheral chemoreceptors that control respiration, resulting in an increase in alveolar ventilation, which in turn results in a compensatory respiratory alkalosis.
-As a result of buffering of H+ by HCO3– the plasma concentration of HCO3– will decrease, which will decrease the amount of HCO3– that is filtered in the proximal tubule.
-At the same time, the metabolic acidosis will increase ammonia production by the proximal tubule as well as H+ secretion and production of new bicarbonate by the distal nephron.
-As the metabolic acidosis is produced by the loss of bicarbonate, the anion gap will remain within normal limits.
+- Persistent diarrhoea will result in *metabolic acidosis* (&uarr; [H+])
+	- Due to loss of *bicarbonate-rich* secretions from *pancreas and gallbladder*

+##### Notes
+- Response of body to &uarr; H+ concentration involves several processes
+	- First and most readily available process is extracellular buffering
+	- Most readily measured extracellular buffer is carbonic acid (H2CO3)
+- This buffer is considered an open buffering system because compensatory mechanisms in
+	1. respiratory carbon dioxide (CO2) (&uarr; or &darr; in ventilation)
+	2. and renal HCO3– (&uarr; or &darr; in kidney reclamation of HCO3–) maintain equilibrium
+- Metabolic acidosis stimulates central and peripheral chemoreceptors that control respiration
+	- Resulting in an &uarr; in alveolar ventilation
+	- Which in turn results in *compensatory respiratory alkalosis*
+- As a result of buffering of H+ by HCO3– plasma concentration of HCO3– will &darr;
+	- which will &darr; amount of HCO3– that is filtered in proximal tubule
+- At same time
+	- *metabolic acidosis* will &uarr; ammonia production by proximal tubule
+	- as well as H+ secretion and production of new bicarbonate by distal nephron
+- As *metabolic acidosis* is produced by loss of bicarbonate
+	- anion gap will remain within normal limits

 ### Q2.27
 A patient in the ED with _profuse haemorrhage from a severed limb artery_ will have _increased_: